NVIDIA/TensorRT-LLM/examples/python_plugin/README.md

 ```

-## Adding a TRT-LLM Plugin to Network
+## Adding a TensorRT-LLM Plugin to a Network

-You only needs to instance a plugin object and then call it with `tensorrt_llm.Tensor` as input arguments.
+You only need an instance of the plugin object and then call it with `tensorrt_llm.Tensor` as input arguments.

 ```python
 builder = tensorrt_llm.Builder()